lul29/Phys212/week-2-coulombs-law.md

 Which is a very small number!!
 A single electron has a charge of -_e_ while a proton has charge of _e_.

 1 Coulomb corresponds to a huge number of electrons/protons!!

+### Review forces with Coulomb's Law.

+Here is another good review of Phys 211 material but now with the electric force thrown in the mix!

+[PSV video, multiple different force problem]